friedrith/ux-research/extended-reality/huds/REAME.md

 It gathers glasses (like Intel's Vaunt), contact lens, headsets (like Hololens or HTC Vive) and helmets.
 But it excludes driving HUDs projected on the windshield for example.

+Moreover, we will focus on the peripheral element fixed on the user field of view.

-This project will be focused on HUD for hight productivity at work or event in daily life but not for gaming.
+Finally, this project will be focused on HUD for hight productivity at work or event in daily life but not for gaming.

 ## Iterative study

-* [How to make HUDs visible?](01-how-to-make-huds-visible.md) using web technologies and Google cardboards
+* [How to build HUDs?](01-how-to-build-huds.md) using web technologies and Google cardboards

 ## More links